Foreign transaction fees and how to avoid them

 What is a foreign transaction fee?

 A foreign transaction fee is a charge that financial institutions add when you make payments in foreign currencies or through overseas banks.
-This charge is usually between 1% and 3% of the amount.
+This charge typically ranges from 1% to 3% of the total amount.

-Understanding the structure of these fees, and understanding interchange fees, can provide deeper insights into the costs associated with international transactions.
+Understanding the structure of these fees and interchange fees can provide deeper insights into the costs associated with international transactions.

-These fees can appear in everyday activities, such as paying for social ads, booking flights from an international carrier, ordering products from a foreign retailer, or paying overseas suppliers for goods and services.
+These fees can be incurred in everyday activities, such as paying for social ads, booking flights with an international carrier, ordering products from a foreign retailer, or paying overseas suppliers for goods and services.

 Understanding these fees is essential for businesses across industries to manage international payment costs effectively.
 For example, companies involved in eCommerce payment processing often encounter these fees when selling products to customers abroad.